 Of particular importance is the choice of onshore versus offshore issuance.
-As an analogy, in the early 1990s, there was a surge of GDR and ADR issuance by Indian companies.
+As an analogy, in the early 1990s, there was a surge of Global depository receipts (GDR) and American depository receipts (ADR) issuance by Indian companies.
 Indian issuers and foreign investors preferred to meet each other in London or New York, instead of intermediation through the Indian equity market.
 However, after the equity market reforms took shape with the onset of equities trading at NSE in November 1994, overseas issuance by Indian firms dropped sharply.

 With bonds, there are two possibilities: Indian firms borrowing overseas in dollars or borrowing overseas in rupees.
 Both cases involve reduced market activity and liquidity in India.
 The former involves original sin.
-Bond issuance in London, denominated in rupees, is relatively difficult when compared with issuance in rupees.
+Bond issuance in London, denominated in rupees, is relatively difficult when compared with issuance in foreign currency.
 For these reasons, there is strong reason to favour a framework where foreign investors bring money to Indian issuers by purchasing rupee-denominated bonds in India.